colibri-software/locomotive_plugins/README.md

 app](http://doc.locomotivecms.com/installation/getting_started) and add your plugin gem to the app's Gemfile.

+### Configuration

+After installing the locomotive\_plugins gem, run `rails generate locomotive_plugins:config` to generate the configuration file.
+See the generated file for a discussion of the various configuration options.

 ## Usage

-To create a plugin, create a class which includes the `Locomotive::Plugin` module and register it as a plugin:
+To create a plugin, create a class which includes the `Locomotive::Plugin`
+module:

     class BasicAuth
       include Locomotive::Plugin
     end

-    LocomotivePlugins.register_plugin(BasicAuth)

-The plugin will automatically be registered under an ID which is its underscored name, in this case, `basic_auth`.
-To register it under a different ID, simply supply the ID in the `register_plugin` call:
+The plugin class will automatically be registered under an ID which is its underscored name, in this case, `basic_auth`.
+To register it under a different ID, simply override the class level method `default_plugin_id`:

-    LocomotivePlugins::register_plugin(BasicAuth, 'auth')
+    class BasicAuth
+      include Locomotive::Plugin

+      def self.default_plugin_id
+        'auth'
+      end
+    end

+Note that this ID may be overridden when including the plugin in a Locomotive CMS app.
+See the configuration options for details.

 See the sections below for usage examples.
 Also, see the [documentation](http://rubydoc.info/github/colibri-software/locomotive_plugins/).